pavel-2020/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/onExporting.md

 ---
 ---
 ##### shortDescription
-A function that is executed before the widget is exported.
+A function that is executed before the UI component is exported.

 ##### param(e): Object
 Information about the event.